Posted On:

 • Rapid Pace of Change: Compliance, change management, and risk management teams struggle to keep up with the rapid evolution of technology, emerging risks, and the competitive landscape.
 Even strategic efforts in risk management and maintaining competitiveness may only be partially effective in such a dynamic environment.

 • Compliance Fatigue: The convergence of multiple regulatory frameworks can overwhelm already strained compliance and risk management systems.
 Organizations, especially those with limited resources, may experience compliance fatigue as they grapple with the ongoing demands of adhering to multiple, overlapping regulations.
 Understanding, implementing, and documenting compliance efforts across different regimes create significant stress and resource strain.
-Smaller businesses, in particular, may lack dedicated compliance teams, making it even more challenging to manage these complex requirements.
+Smaller businesses may lack dedicated compliance teams, making it even more challenging to manage these complex requirements.

 • Employee Burnout: Constant adaptation to new regulations can lead to decreased efficiency, employee burnout, and compliance lapses as teams struggle to balance these demands with their core responsibilities.
 The pressure of meeting GDPR and AI Act requirements while striving for innovation and competitiveness in a rapidly changing market can ultimately impact the organization's agility and performance.